Guide to Industrial Wastewater Discharge Permits and Fees

 Enforcement CostsVariableVariableVariableVariable

-• Compliance Monitoring Costs — These are the actual costs for Environmental Services staff to sample and analyze an industry's wastewater.
+• Monitoring Costs: The actual costs for Environmental Services staff to sample and analyze an industry's wastewater.
+Compliance monitoring costs should remain consistent during an industry’s 5-year permit cycle.

-• DEQ Permit Fee — If applicable, the annual DEQ-permit fee will be added for categorical and significant industrial users.
+• DEQ Permit Fee: If applicable, the annual DEQ permit fee will be added for categorical and significant industrial users.

-Extra Strength Sewer Charges — Certain industries and businesses may discharge wastewater with higher levels of certain pollutants which costs more for the city to treat.
+Certain industries and businesses may discharge wastewater with higher levels of certain pollutants, costing the City more to treat.
 The City recovers the extra costs to treat “high strength” wastewater.
 More information can be found in ENB-4.25 Extra Strength Charge Program Administrative Rules.